DevJessParker/reading-notes/README.md

 - Reframe challenges as opportunity. **Embrace the Pit!**
 - Never be satisfied with *"Good Enough."* There is always room for growth.
-- Take criticism as encouragement.
-Someone is taking the time to help make you better.
+- Take constructive criticism as encouragement.
+Someone is taking the time to stengthen your skills.

 # 102 - CodeFellows Day One Breakdown